Estraie/CelestialReverie/README.md

 "# CelestialReverie"

-This branch add some physical gravity calculate method.
+This branch adds some physical gravity calculate method.